 - Alcohol can disrupt your normal sleep patterns.

-If this is an issue for you, have a read of these tips for reducing bedroom noise.
+If this is an issue for you, have a read of my tips for reducing bedroom noise.

 6. Hunger, thirst, and indigestion